mondoohq/chef-mondoo/README.md

 | -------------- | ------------- | -----------------------------------|
 | `default['mondoo']['registration_token']` | `change_me` | Mondoo Registration Token that is used to retrieve client credentials

-## Run Mondoo Cookbook with Chef Run
+## Run Mondoo Cookbook with chef-run

 See [examples] how use this cookbook with `chef-run`